18Fahda/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script listing local and enviromental variables and functions
+script creating a new local variable